tinwe6/CittadellaBBS/doc/user_consent.md

-  Here, `registered` is true if the user completed the registration procedure by providing her personal data, `consent` is true if the user gave her consent at least once and never revoked it, `renew` is true if the user must renew her consent, and `delete` is true if the user asked the deletion of her account and personal data.
+  Here, `registered` is true if the user completed the registration procedure by providing her personal data, `consent` is true if the user gave her consent at least once and never revoked it, `renew` is true if the user must renew her consent, and `delete` is true if the user requested the deletion of her account and personal data.

 **Note**: When the server receives the command `USR1`, sent by the client to
           authenticate the user with a password, it checks whether the user needs to give or renew her consent.
-If so, the connection is enters the `CON_CONSENT` state that can be exited only through the `GCST` command with a positive consent.
+If so, the connection enters the `CON_CONSENT` state that can be exited only through the `GCST` command with a positive consent.